Start Your Career with Confidence

 1. Understand What Employers Are Looking For

-Employers in the mental health sector want candidates who are both qualified and empathetic.
+Employers in the mental health sector want people who are both qualified and genuinely caring.
 Your resume should show that you:

 - Understand recovery-oriented and person-centred practice